How to Fix: BitLocker Recovery Key Requested After Windows Update – Full Guide for Beginners

 FAQ

-A. No. Neither Microsoft nor the device maker can decrypt your data without your recovery key.
+No. Neither Microsoft nor the device maker can decrypt data without your recovery key.

-A. You can decrypt with manage-bde -off C:, but data-at-rest protection is lost.
-If you do this, stay on AC power and avoid shutdown until it finishes (it can take a while).
+You can decrypt with manage-bde -off C:, but you’ll lose data-at-rest protection while it runs.
+Keep AC power connected and avoid shutdown until it completes.

-Q. I use a local account.
-Can the key still be online?
+I use a local account—could the key still be online?

-A. Only if you (or your organization) explicitly saved it to a Microsoft account or management system.
-Otherwise, check USB/printouts.
+Only if you (or your organization) explicitly saved it to a Microsoft account or management system.
+Otherwise, check printouts/USB/cloud.

 Quick Decision Table